emilyxpan/cse15l-lab-reports/lab4/lab-report-4.md

 ## Part 1
 Task chosen: Changing the name of the start parameter and its uses to base

-In normal mode, I typed:
+1. I opened the file through vim by typing `vim DocSearchServer.java`.
+2.
-1. `:0, 65 s/start/base/g <Enter>` (17 key strokes) - This changes all occurrences of "start" to "base" up to line 65.
+2. `:0, 65 s/start/base/g <Enter>` (17 key strokes) - This changes all occurrences of "start" to "base" up to line 65.
-2. `wq <Enter>` - This saves the changes and exits.
+3. `wq <Enter>` - This saves the changes and exits.

 ## Part 2
 Performing the task in Part 1 remotely using two methods: